aglushkov/jat/doc/SIMPLE_API.md

 ## Miscellaneous
 ### Configure Exposed Attributes
   When developing application it is always a tricky question to find which attributes will be needed.
-Usually it is unwanted to expose everything, and at the same time it is unwanted to create different serializers for different pages.
-So this gem tries to avoid this responsibility and allows to tell him what is needed.
+Usually it is unwanted to expose everything, and at the same time it is unwanted to create multiples serializers for same resource.
+This gem allows to configure what is needed.
 As exposing object attributes usually does not require additional (DB) queries, current gem exposes all attributes by default and hides all relationships.

   📌 Rule of thumb:
   - _attributes_ are **exposed by default**